ccgomezn/vc/docs/md/docs/workshops/imaging.md

 ### Gray scale Image

 The grayscale conversion process has as primary objective transform the channels of the color of the image into only one channel and extract the brightness of the picture.
 The mathematics behind this process is the following.
-Suppose that you have an image in RGB, then we can use the average of the channels as the value of intensity, or we can use the NTSC conversion formula, which is based on how our eyes react to each channel in which the intensity has the following formula, intensity = 0.2989 * red + 0.5870 * green + 0.1140*blue, that intensity will determine the intensity of luminance of each pixel.
+Suppose that you have an image in RGB, then we can use the average of the channels as the value of intensity, or we can use the Luma conversion formula, which is based on how our eyes react to each channel in which the intensity has the following formula, intensity = 0.2126 * red + 0.7152 * green + 0.0.0722*blue, that intensity will determine the intensity of luminance of each pixel.
 In p5 we can directly use the functionality filter, and apply GRAY.

 #### Image using P5 filter functionality